 Exclusion of Institutes

 We required that at least 20% of the class size (of any specific institute) answer the student survey.
-Hence, some institutes were disqualified from our ranking because of rack of responses to the student and/or alumni survey.
+Hence, some institutes were disqualified from our rankings because of rack of responses to the student and/or alumni survey.

 Institutes that did not fill out the survey reports in time

 11% of the institutes contacted did not complete the survey on time or did not respond.
-We used publicly available information on some of these institutes to include them in our ranking.
+We used publicly available information on some of these institutes to include them in our rankings.
 We also contacted current students and recruiters of these institutes and compared the data we received with the data from institutes that participated in our survey.